segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/ios-faqs.md

 ## Why am I seeing a value of -- set for the network carrier?

-As from iOS [16.4](https://developer.apple.com/documentation/ios-ipados-release-notes/ios-ipados-16_4-release-notes#Core-Telephony), Apple has deprecated the method to return the network carrier.
-As such, the iOS library can no longer return a valid value for the network carrier on devices using iOS 16.4 or later.
-You will likely see `--` set for the `context.network.carrier` field.
+With iOS [16.4](https://developer.apple.com/documentation/ios-ipados-release-notes/ios-ipados-16_4-release-notes#Core-Telephony){:target="_blank"}, Apple deprecated the method to return the network carrier.
+The iOS library can no longer return a valid value for the network carrier on devices using iOS 16.4 or later.
+As a result, you will likely see `--` set for the `context.network.carrier` field.